APS-XSD-OPT-Group/WaveletSpeckleTracking/README.md

-# XSVT
+# WSVT

-XSVT is a package to solve speckle vector tracking problem, where the discrete wavelet transform is implemented to accelerate the process and increase noise robustness.
+WSVT (Wavelet-transform-based speckle vector tracking) is a package to solve speckle vector tracking problem, where the discrete wavelet transform is implemented to accelerate the process and increase noise robustness.

 To install:\
             `python setup.py install`